CbarNC/Blog_Preview/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [W3 Schools](https://www.w3schools.com/html/html_css.asp)- Get things like the movement of objects and how styles works with html/css
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Code Cademy](https://www.codecademy.com/courses/learn-css/lessons/css-visual-rules) - This is an amazing article which helped me finally understand HTML and CSS Visually.
 I'd recommend it to anyone still learning this concept.